Etienne-Meunier/LabelTool/README.md

 # Label Tool

-Label tool is a basic and free labelling tool for videos, very intuitive to use it allows to label video with a bounding box around one object, it handles directly the video file and integrate a tracking tool that allow to do the labelling step faster.
+Label tool is a basic and free labeling tool for videos, very intuitive to use it allows to label video with a bounding box around one object, it handles directly the video file and integrate a tracking tool that allow to do the labeling step faster.

 ![](demo.gif)